Arizona Republic -- Saturday, September 1, 2001

 Some mysteries stay that way

-University of Arizona graduate student Kathy Powell uses [moves] a transponder at an old cemetery in Glendale.
-[This GPR device is used by dragging it along the ground.
-Here she is carrying it.]
+University of Arizona graduate student Kathy Powell carries uses a transponder at an old cemetery in Glendale.

 More, bigger, better, faster: It's the American way.
 In an age where devices can diagnose disease, predict severe weather and balance our checkbook, it's easy to think that science and technology can clear up everything that ails us.